Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TEN: Serve warm.

-PRO TIP: Since the packet will give you leftover gravy, save it to pour a little bit extra on top of your plate when you are serving.
+Since the packet will give you leftover gravy, save it to pour a little bit extra on top of your plate when you are serving.

 Serve this hearty breakfast casserole for a special occasion or at a family gathering.
 It would be a delicious and filling meal for Christmas morning.

-Add fresh fruit to the side and you will have a delicious breakfast spread.
+Add fresh fruit to the side, and you will have a delicious breakfast spread.
 The best part is you can make it the night before and bake it the next day.

-Add a pot of coffee, tea or lattes for a warm drink to wash all the yumminess down.
+Add a pot of coffee, tea, or lattes for a warm drink to wash all the yumminess down.

 For more fun breakfast recipes that are perfect for holidays and special occasions, or even just for a lazy weekend morning, take a look at our donut breakfast sandwich and this beautiful cherry breakfast braid.